 Commercial Property Leases: Checklist

-- An option to terminate early gives you a ‘get out of jail free’ card.
+- Breaks: An option to terminate early can give you a ‘get out of jail free’ card.

-- Is it a lease of a whole building, or just part of it?
-In either case repair obligations for the exterior and structure can be very costly and should be avoided if possible.
+- Property: Is it a lease of a whole building, or just part of it?
+Repair obligations for the exterior and structure can be very costly and should be avoided if possible.
 There may be common facilities that are available for your use.
 Do you need parking spaces, access to toilets and kitchen areas, bins etc.?
-If so this should be in the lease.
+If so, this should be in the lease.

-- This is the right to have a new lease when the term ends.
-Many commercial landlords will wish to exclude this right.
-If you are expecting long term occupation ask for security to be included.
+- Security of tenure: This is the right to remain in the property and request a new lease when the term ends.
+Many commercial landlords will exclude this right.
+If you want long term security ask for this upfront.

-- Most longer leases will allow the landlord to increase the rent at regular intervals.
+- Rent reviews: Most longer leases will allow the landlord to increase the rent at regular intervals.
 Rents go up, never down.

-- Property is ‘let as seen’ so before you commit, go and switch on the lights, test the boiler, check the water is running, check the drains, inspect the roof – take a surveyor with you if you wish – but be sure you know what you are getting.
-If you’re not happy, ask the landlord to fix it before you sign.
-If he won’t, you may need to walk away.
-If the property is not in perfect repair ask for a repair obligation limited to current condition and agree a schedule of condition, with photographs to evidence it.
+- Repair: Property is ‘let as seen’ so before you commit, switch on the lights, test the boiler, check the drains, inspect the roof etc. – take a surveyor with you if you wish – but ensure you know what you are getting.
+Ask the landlord to fix any issues before you sign.
+If they won’t, consider whether it is worth the risk.
+If the property is not in good repair, ask for the repairing obligation to be limited to the current condition, with photographs as evidence.

-- Fit out and other works and signage generally need consent from your landlord, and this is easier and cheaper to obtain before signing the lease.
-Structural alterations are usually prohibited and whatever is permitted will need to be taken out and the premises put back into original condition when you leave.
+- Alterations and signs: Fit out works and signage generally need consent from your landlord, and this is easier and cheaper to obtain when signing the lease.
+Structural alterations are usually prohibited and anything permitted will need to be reinstated to the original condition when you leave.
 You may also need planning permission and/or Building Regulations approval.

-- Usually the landlord insures and recovers the cost from the tenant.
-How much does it cost?
+- Insurance: Usually the landlord insures and recovers the cost from the tenant.
+How much is your share?

-- Does the landlord make a service charge for repairing the building or estate, or common areas?
-Get an idea up front of the annual cost and whether any substantial works are planned.
+- Service charge: Does the landlord make a service charge for repairing the building or estate, or common areas?
+Get a budget for the annual cost and whether any substantial works are planned.

-- Does your landlord charge VAT on the rent?
-If so, will you be able to recover it as input tax?
+- VAT: Does your landlord charge VAT on the rent?
+If so, can you recover it as input tax?

-- You should be able to transfer (assign) your entire lease with the landlord’s consent, or underlet it.
-You are unlikely to be permitted to share the property and you may be required to guarantee the incoming tenant’s liabilities.
+- Assignment or sub-letting: You may be able to transfer (assign) your lease with the landlord’s consent, or underlet the property.
+You are unlikely to be permitted to share the property with anyone and you may be required to guarantee any incoming tenant’s liabilities.

-- There is often an SDLT liability when taking a lease, even on a short term if the rent is high enough.
+- Stamp Duty Land Tax: There is often an SDLT liability when taking a lease, even on a short term if the rent is high enough.

-- If you are a small company or have no trading history the landlord may ask for a rent deposit.
-3 months is reasonably standard – resist anything higher.
+- Security: If you are a small company or have no trading history the landlord may ask for a rent deposit.
+3 months is reasonably standard.
 The landlord may also ask for a personal guarantee from the directors.